calzonelover/CMS_DC_ANOMALY/README.md

     <img src="static/img/ibm.png" height="70px" >
     <img src="static/img/cern_openlab.png" height="70px" >
 </p>
-In order to speed up the training process, we are using the GPU resources from IBM in collaboration with CERN Openlab for parallelize the parallalizable task especially for autoencoder algorithm.
+In order to speed up the training process, we are using the GPU resources from IBM in collaboration with CERN Openlab for parallelize a parallalizable task especially for autoencoder algorithm.

 Please note that for the general ML approch (no neural network), it would not significantly speed up the algorithm since it doesn't design for GPU executable.

-IBM's Minsky cluster consists of 4 nodes of GPU (each node contains 4 NVIDIA Tesla P100-SXM2-16GB) and a single CPU node called "ibmminsky-n" and "ibmminsky-head" sequentially.
+Minsky cluster consists of 4 nodes of GPU (each node contains 4 NVIDIA Tesla P100-SXM2-16GB) and a single CPU node called "ibmminsky-n" and "ibmminsky-head" sequentially.
 These machine provide an optimized environment configuration which we highly recommend to use their preinstalled conda virtual-environment as the following step.

 Here are the step to use this machine and running the example script (In the following step, we are using only one node of GPU machine because one of them contains 4 Tesla GPU which already more than we need for this work)